Country Profile: Zambia

 Environment

-Zambia faces several environmental issues, including deforestation, soil erosion, and pollution from mining activities.
-The country is a signatory to multiple international environmental agreements.
+Zambia faces several environmental challenges, including deforestation and pollution resulting from mining activities.
+The country is party to multiple international environmental agreements aimed at mitigating these issues.

 Transportation